 - For Information: Informational updates relevant to SFU's international engagement, such as minor changes to international programs that have previously been approved by SCIA (such as the changing of a Field School location), updates on the progress of international programs, Expressions of Interest for international programs and projects, seminars and workshops being provided abroad, and updates from SFU staff related to SFU policies or government policies are submitted For Information.
 Also, when proposals have been approved by Delegated Authority due to urgency, they are then submitted For Information at the following SCIA meeting

 - For Recommendation: Proposed changes to University international policies or practices

-- For Discussion: International strategic plans or new international initiatives are submitted as For Discussion to SCIA
+- For Discussion: International strategic plans or new international initiatives are submitted For Discussion to SCIA

 Note that extensions or renewals of existing agreements and programs that have previously been approved by SCIA do not need to be resubmitted to the committee unless there are substantive changes to the nature of the initiative.
-Please contact the appropriate Regional Director listed above with any questions on requirements to submit initiatives to SCIA.
+Please contact the appropriate regional manager listed above with any questions on requirements to submit initiatives to SCIA.

 A document submission form (linked below) is required for all proposals.

-If you need assistance in completing these forms or have any questions, please contact the appropriate SFU International regional manager.
+If you need assistance in completing these forms or have any questions, please contact the appropriate regional manager.

 If you are unsure whether the proposal requires SCIA approval, please contact email@example.com.